 As a high school student, Swetha is already making a difference in the lives of others.
 For her capstone project during her senior year, she created a keyboard to aid people suffering from Parkinson’s disease.
 She collaborated with classmates and enlisted advice from experts at UCI, who were so impressed with her work that she was invited to test the prototype at their Parkinson’s clinic.

 Engineering is more than a class for Swetha, it has become a calling.
 Being an active participant in clubs outside of the classroom including the First Robotics team, Society for Women Engineers, and Irvine CubeSat STEM Program has given her the chance to apply the skills learned in class and have fun with it.
 Whether she is programming and coding robots, competing against other high schools, or building a nanosatellite to be launched into space, Swetha takes on each challenge as an opportunity to learn and grow.

 Now preparing to head to UCLA’s Samueli School of Engineering to pursue a degree in Mechanical Engineering, Swetha credits her success to the opportunities that she was afforded through the Engineering Pathway.
 “I am really grateful for the resources and experiences my teachers provided.
 I was lucky to have the opportunity to make a real impact on my community through engineering.
 Hands-on learning in high school opened my eyes to the possibilities of a career in engineering.”

-Do you know an amazing IUSD student ?
-Share your proudest educational excellence moment from the student(s) in your life for a chance to be featured during IPSF 25th Anniversary Profiles in Excellence Showcase!Submit Student Story
+Do you know an amazing IUSD student?
+Share your proudest stories of educational excellence for a chance to be featured.
+Click to view all our amazing IPSF 25th Anniversary Profiles in Excellence!Submit Student Story